 Threes are defined by their desire to be significant and to distinguish themselves through their achievements.
+To others, Threes appear confident, ambitious and goal-oriented.
 They are unsure of their innate self-worth, and look for validation through their accomplishments.

-Threes fear being insignificant or a failure.
+Deepest Fear: Threes fear being insignificant or a failure.
 To cope with this fear, they look for ways to win in life, reassuring themselves that they are valuable.

 - Acutely aware of social niceties